ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 ---

-## Proofpoint TRAP: Get List Members
+## Function - Proofpoint TRAP: Get List Members
 Get member or members of a Proofpoint Trap list.
-* Adds Proofpoint Trap list members to incident datatable `Proofpoint TRAP List Members` in Resilient.
+* Adds Proofpoint Trap list members to incident data table `Proofpoint TRAP List Members` in the Resilient platform.
 * Example workflows which use this Resilient Function include `Example: Proofpoint TRAP: Get List Members`.

 The workflow is initiated by the incident rule, `Example: Proofpoint TRAP: Get List Members`.